 50 Book Marketing Ideas Every Author Needs to Know

-No matter what kind of book you’re writing, all self-publishing authors will eventually reach the same question: what’s the best way to market your book?
+No matter what kind of book you’re writing, all self-publishing authors will eventually reach the same question: what’s the best way to market it?
 The great news is that you’re not the first indie author to face this challenge.
-By following in the footsteps of those who have succeeded before you, you can create a focused and effective plan that will get people snatching up your book.
+By following in the footsteps of those who have succeeded before you, you can create a focused and effective plan that will get people snatching up your masterpiece.

 In this post, we offer up dozens of book marketing ideas that you can steal for your own promotional efforts.
 Not only that, it features a free book marketing checklist that you can print out and treasure forever!

 - Determining your market viability

 - Preparing for your book launch

 - Cross-promoting with other authors

 - Advertising your book

 - Other book marketing opportunities

 - Video Course: How to Launch a Bestseller